C-SHORe: Higher-Order Verification via Collapsible Pushdown System Saturation: Initial Forward Analysis

 Ideally we would compute only $\prestar{\cpds}{\errorconfigs} \cap \poststarraw$.
 Since this cannot be represented by an automaton, we instead compute a sufficient approximation $T$ (ideally a \emph{strict} subset of $\prestar{\cpds}{\errorconfigs}$) where:

 The initial configuration will belong to $T$ iff it can reach a configuration recognised by $\errorconfigs$.
 Computing such a $T$ is much more feasible.

-We first compute an over-approximation of $\poststarraw$.
-For this we use a \emph{summary algorithm} \cite{SP81} (that happens to be precise at order-$1$) from which we extract an over-approximation of the set of CPDS rules that may be used on a run to $\qerror$.
+The first step in obtaining a sufficient approximation $T$ is to compute an over-approximation of $\poststarraw$ (Section~\ref{sec:approx-graph}).
+For this we use a \emph{summary algorithm} \cite{SP81} (that happens to be precise at order-$1$).
+From this over-approximation we extract a further over-approximation of the set of CPDS rules that may be used on a run to $\qerror$.
 Let $\cpds'$ be the (smaller) CPDS containing only these rules.
 I.e., we remove all rules that we know cannot appear on a run to $\qerror$.
 We could thus take $T = \prestar{\cpds'}{\errorconfigs}$ (computable by saturation for $\cpds'$) since it satisfies the conditions above.
 This is what we meant by \emph{`pruning'} the CPDS (1a on page \pageref{enum:contributions})